 Understanding Acne and The Expert Tips You Need To Control It

 Dealing with acne can be incredibly challenging, impacting your skin, self-esteem, and overall quality of life.
+Various factors, from hormonal changes to lifestyle choices, contribute to this widespread skin condition.

-Various factors, from hormonal changes to lifestyle choices, contribute to the development of this widespread skin condition.
-Understanding the different types of acne and what causes them to establish an effective skincare routine is important.
-In this comprehensive guide, we’ll delve into the types and causes of acne while sharing valuable tips from a few of our expert friends from your skincare brands.
+Understanding the different types of acne and what causes them is the first step to building an effective skincare routine.
+In this guide, we cover the types and causes of acne, then hand over to our expert friends from some of your favourite skincare brands for their best advice.

 Skip to:

-Different Types of Acne:
+Different Types of Acne

-Mild Acne:
+Mild Acne

 This type is characterised by occasional blackheads, whiteheads, and sporadic red spots, typically affecting less than half of the face.
 Although less severe, it can still be bothersome and may require targeted treatment.

-Moderate Acne:
+Moderate Acne

 As acne progresses, moderate cases involve more extensive areas of the face, with an increased presence of blackheads, whiteheads, and inflammatory papules and pustules.
 The skin may appear reddened and inflamed, indicating a more aggressive condition.

-Severe Acne:
+Severe Acne

 At the severe end of the spectrum, acne can cover most of the face, leading to substantial discomfort and psychological distress.
 This stage often involves a combination of blackheads, whiteheads, inflammatory nodules, and cysts, causing significant inflammation and scarring.

-Causes of Acne:
+Causes of Acne

 Excess Sebum Production: